helenaJovanovic/YoutubeToMP3/README.md

 # YoutubeToMP3

-YoutubeToMP3 is a simple GUI interface for youtube-dl library that makes downloading songs from youtube in mp3 format easier.
-It was written in Python 3.7.4
+A GUI wrapper for an existing library called youtube-dl.
+Only personal use is allowed and distribution of mp3s downloaded is illegal.
+Written in Python 3.7.4

 ## Installation